wtd-databricks/dhhs-no-wrong-door/README.md

 # dhhs-no-wrong-door
-Demo made for DHHS's to showcase Databricks's capability to handle the No Wrong Door policy
+Demo made for DHHS's to showcase Databricks's capability to handle the No Wrong Door policy.

 ## Project Structure
 - `src/`: Contains the Python source files